-Yes trout can be caught in snow melt, but it does largely depend on the water temperature.
+Yes trout can be caught in snowmelt, but it does largely depend on the water temperature.
 The colder the water the less the trout feed.
-If the water temperature is close to freezing, the fishing is going to be very difficult and the trout will be extremely unlikely to chase after a moving meal.
+If the water temperature is close to freezing, fishing is going to be very difficult and the trout will be extremely unlikely to chase after a moving meal.
 Present the food to them, do not expect them to chase after it.

-During the peak off the thaw, the small mountain springs are often too cold and violent to fish.
+During the peak of the thaw, the small mountain springs are often too cold and violent to fish.
 But quality fishing can still be had further downstream.
-The larger rivers often seem to be a few degree warmer.
-Probably due to the snow melt mixing with raising groundwater which is usually well over 40 degrees.
+The larger rivers often seem to be a few degrees warmer.
+Probably due to the snowmelt mixing with raising groundwater which is usually well over 40 degrees.

 These larger rivers still need to be clear enough to be worth fishing.
 Wearing waders, I like to wade into knee deep water.
-If I can see my boots, then the river is clear enough to fish.
+If I can see my boots, then the river is clear enough and I start fishing.

-Some of these large rivers, can flow milky with snow and glacier melt well into the summer months.
+Some of these large rivers can flow milky with snow and glacier melt well into the summer months.
 They often prove to be ideal habitat for trout.
 Several world record trout, have been caught from the snow and glacier feed Tekapo canals in New Zealand.
-The few time I visited, they were still flowing milky well into the summer months.
+The few time I visited, they still contained glacier flour well into the summer months.
 If there is enough food, trout thrive in very cold water.

 Start of the melt can be amazing fishing

 The first day or two of the thaw can have excellent trout fishing.
 As the snow melts, river levels start to rise rapidly.
 Aquatic and even some terrestrial insect life gets washed downstream.
 Maybe the trout are aware of what is about to happen, or maybe it is just opportunistic feeding but at this time trout will start to gorge themselves, hungrily snatching at any food drifting by.